ryssbowh/craft-themes/DEVELOPERS.md

 When a view mode is rendered the eager load map will be built to eager load every possible field on that view mode.
 The map will also contain nested view modes fields (displayers that render other layout/view mode) and assets transforms.
 This map will be stored in cache.

-The cache can be cleared with the following command : `./craft invalidate-tags/themes::eagerLoad`, it will be automatically cleared for the relevant view modes when anything is changed in them.
+The cache is enabled when devMode is off and can be cleared with the following command : `./craft invalidate-tags/themes::eagerLoad`, it will be automatically cleared for the relevant view modes when anything is changed in them.

 Eager loading will nest until 5 levels, after that it will stop.
 Example :